top of page

 4.)
 The End of the World (2005) written by Russell T Davies

-The End of the World has often been a very underrated story and I’m not sure the 2005 series would have been successful without some of the things it did.
+The End of the World has often been a very underrated story but I’m not sure the 2005 series would have been successful without some of the things it did.
 Rose established the revival but the emotion which modern Doctor Who is built upon I feel is more set in stone in the End of the World.
 The relatability and grounded feel of Series 1 becomes clearer and more baked into the approach.
 You see everything through the eyes of Rose as a relatable teenager; the insanity and strangeness of her experiences, and I like that.
 I adore the culture shock she experiences being thrust into this world of aliens and how she challenges the Doctor.
 I think it was incredibly brave to just throw the boldness and strangeness of Doctor Who onto display so early on with the variety of creatures on Platform 1, and it really embraces and displays the silliness and weirdness of the series.
 Lady Cassandra makes for an excellent villain; she provides a thought-provoking warning on the dangers of the true endpoint of plastic surgery and the cost of high beauty standards.
 Her capitalist interests and racist mindset also makes her villainous but taps into relatable and relevant ideas.
 I simply love the way the story deals with the PTSD and shame of the Doctor over the Time War.
 It ties nicely into the major themes of the death of the earth and how that impacts Rose and the way the Doctor opens up to Rose at the end is truly cathartic for him with a lot of emotional depth.

 3.)
 The Daleks (1963/64) written by Terry Nation